 For astute observers and for Professor Laurence Tribe of the Harvard Law Schoolwho, with Professor Kathleen Sullivan, then also at Harvard, coauthored the brief for Hardwick and spoke for him at oral argument-the "crucial swing justice on the Court was Justice Powell,"72 and it was to him that Tribe largely directed what he had to say.
 The goal was to convince this supporter of Roe v.
-Wade that the extension of constitutionally protected privacy to gay/lesbian sex acts in the home could be both limited and principled while "not undermining the legitimacy of other criminal laws forbidding forms of consensual adult sex."73 However, Richards explains that Tribe could not have known that shortly before argument, one of Powell's clerks submitted a twelve-page Bench memorandum to the Justice arguing strongly against that extension of the privacy principle because "no limiting principle comes to mind," and because it might open the way to unchecked sexual behavior.74 a mobile trailer (yes, I think), a private room maybe available in a house of prostitution or even in a public bar, the 'sanctity' of a toilet in a public restroom? ...
-And if sodomy is to be decriminalized on constitutional grounds, what about incest, bigamy and adultery?"75 Between this exchange and the vote in conference, Richards reports, there were a number of memos back and forth, as Powell sought to find an acceptable way of invalidating Georgia's antisodomy law.
+Wade that the extension of constitutionally protected privacy to gay/lesbian sex acts in the home could be both limited and principled while "not undermining the legitimacy of other criminal laws forbidding forms of consensual adult sex."
+However, Richards explains that Tribe could not have known that shortly before argument, one of Powell's clerks submitted a twelve-page Bench memorandum to the Justice arguing strongly against that extension of the privacy principle because "no limiting principle comes to mind," and because it might open the way to unchecked sexual behavior.

+Powell then responded in a memorandum, probably written two days before oral argument, that indicated great discomfort with Tribe's position.
+"A problem would be to identify some limiting principle if we are inclined to agree with the court of appeals and Professor Tribe.
+A number of examples come to mind: would the term 'home' embrace a hotel room, a mobile trailer (yes, I think), a private room maybe available in a house of prostitution or even in a public bar, the 'sanctity' of a toilet in a public restroom? ...
+And if sodomy is to be decriminalized on constitutional grounds, what about incest, bigamy and adultery?"
+Between this exchange and the vote in conference, Richards reports, there were a number of memos back and forth, as Powell sought to find an acceptable way of invalidating Georgia's antisodomy law.
 Eventually, however, Powell abandoned the approach through privacy and settled on an Eighth Amendment basis, reflecting Robinson v.
 California, 76 that "if Hardwick was powerless to change his sexual orientation, it was wrong to punish him for acting on it."77